 Dr. Katharina Balazs is associate professor of management at the European School of Management (ESCP Europe) in Paris, France, and executive coach with the INSEAD Global Leadership Center in France and Singapore.
-Katharina’s expertise is in leadership, focusing on women leaders, leadership communication, power and influence, high performance teams and organizational change.
+Katharina’s expertise is in leadership, focussing on women leaders, leadership communication, power and influence, high performance teams and organisational change.

 *Disclaimer: The views expressed in articles are the authors’ and not necessarily those of The European Business Review.